DingGuodong/LinuxBashShellScriptForOps/README.md

 # LinuxBashShellScriptForOps
-Linux Bash Shell Script For Ops
+Linux Bash Shell Scripts For Ops, some python scripts here also.